 Consider the following routine:

-When you run START in application mode, you see the following display:
+When you run START from a program, you see the following display:

 Context level in routine START is 0

-When you run START in programmer mode (by issuing DO ^START at the terminal prompt), you see the following display:
+When you run START by issuing DO ^START at the Terminal prompt, you see the following display:

 Context level in routine START is 1